Nirav Modi's seaside bungalow demolished using explosives

 -

+The bungalow was demolished using controlled blasting, Raigad district collector Vijay Suryawanshi told PTI from the site, around 90 km from here.

+A large amount of dust was seen coming from the structure as it collapsed during the controlled blasts.

-The sprawling seaside mansion of fugitive diamantaire Nirav Modi, accused in the USD 2 billion PNB fraud case, was demolished Friday using explosives, Raigad District Collector Vijay Suryawanshi said.
+The sprawling mansion of Modi, accused in the USD 2 billion PNB fraud case, was worth around Rs 40 crore, another official said.

-On Tuesday, excavators were used to open up the pillars of the bungalow, called Roopanya, to make space for fixing the detonators.
-A special technical team was called to fix them.
+On Tuesday, excavators were used to open up the pillars of the 'Roopanya' bungalow, to make space for fixing the detonators, the senior IAS official said.

-Last year, the state government had written to the ED, which had sealed the bungalow, seeking a nod to demolish the property on Kihim beach near Alibaug.
+Maharashtra government last year wrote to the ED, which had sealed the bungalow, seeking a nod to demolish the property.

 The fixtures from the bungalow will be up for auction.
-Three items, a jacuzzi, a chandelier, and a Buddha statue, have been kept aside for handing over to the ED, Suryawanshi said.
+Three items, a jacuzzi, a chandelier, and a Buddha statue, have been kept aside for handing over to the ED, the official said.

+The estimated cost of the jacuzzi is Rs 15 lakh, the chandelier is worth Rs 20 lakh and the Buddha statue cost may be around Rs 10 lakh, a senior district administration official told PTI.

 On January 25, district officials began the demolition work using bulldozers, but found it time-consuming due to the RCC construction.